opnsense/docs/source/security.rst

 Timeline
 ............................................................
 The first fully certified product has been a community version (21.7.1), which offered us insights into the process and helped us improve the process which we would like to use for the business edition.
-Starting with 22.4, we run the cycle until full testing by jtsec and made plans for the future.
+We started this cycle with version 22.4 including full testing by jtsec and made plans for the future.

 Results
 ............................................................